Water on Mars: Lakes and river valleys

 A variety of lake basins have been discovered on Mars.
 Some are comparable in size to the largest lakes on Earth, such as the Caspian Sea, Black Sea, and Lake Baikal.
 Lakes that were fed by valley networks are found in the southern highlands.
 There are places that are closed depressions with river valleys leading into them.
 These areas are thought to have once contained lakes; one is in Terra Sirenum that had its overflow move through Ma'adim Vallis into Gusev Crater, explored by the Mars Exploration Rover Spirit.
 Another is near Parana Valles and Loire Vallis.
 Some lakes are thought to have formed by precipitation, while others were formed from groundwater.
 Lakes are estimated to have existed in the Argyre basin, the Hellas basin, and maybe in Valles Marineris.
 It is likely that at times in the Noachian, many craters hosted lakes.
 These lakes are consistent with a cold, dry (by Earth standards) hydrological environment somewhat like that of the Great Basin of the western USA during the Last Glacial Maximum.

+Open crater lake--it has both an inlet and outflow channel.
+Over 200 craters on Mars once held lakes.
+Location is Hellas quadrangle.

 Research from 2010 suggests that Mars also had lakes along parts of the equator.
 Although earlier research had shown that Mars had a warm and wet early history that has long since dried up, these lakes existed in the Hesperian Epoch, a much later period.
 Using detailed images from NASA's Mars Reconnaissance Orbiter, the researchers speculate that there may have been increased volcanic activity, meteorite impacts or shifts in Mars's orbit during this period to warm Mars's atmosphere enough to melt the abundant ice present in the ground.
 Volcanoes may have released gases that thickened the atmosphere for a temporary period, trapping more sunlight and making it warm enough for liquid water to exist.
 In this study, channels were discovered that connected lake basins near Ares Vallis.
 When one lake filled up, its waters overflowed the banks and carved the channels to a lower area where another lake would form.
 These dry lakes would be targets to look for evidence (biosignatures) of past life.